oracle-livelabs/goldengate/ggs-to-ogg/oggmp-atp/oggmp-atp.md

     ![GoldenGate deployment console sign in](https://oracle-livelabs.github.io/goldengate/ggs-common/extract/images/02-02-oggadmin-23ai.png " ")

     After you log in successfully, you're brought to the GoldenGate deployment console home page.
-Here, you can access the GoldenGate Administration, Performance Metrics, Distribution, and Receiver Services, as well as add Extracts and Replicats for your data replication tasks.
+Here, you can create and manage data replication processes such as Extracts and Replicats.

 4. In the OCI GoldenGate deployment console navigation menu select **DB Connections**.